jhotmann/node-passgen-cli/README.md

 # Installation
 1. Install NodeJS if you haven't already https://nodejs.org
+2. If you're on Linux, make sure xclip is isntalled (`sudo apt-get install xclip`, or equivalent command for your distro)
-2. Type `npm install -g passgen-cli` into your terminal or command window
+3. Type `npm install -g passgen-cli` into your terminal or command window
-3. Type `passgen -s` and hit enter to launch the setup process.
+4. Type `passgen -s` and hit enter to launch the setup process.
 If you haven't used passgen before a random salt will have been generated for you.
 Replace this salt with your own if you've already used passgen elsewhere.
-4. Done.
+5. Done.
 You can now generate passwords.

 ## Links to Dependencies
 - Base91 https://github.com/mscdex/base91.js